[Guide] How to Check and See How Much Traffic a Website Gets

 Since we're primarily focused on comparing traffic analytics software, Semrush offers organic web traffic metrics, keyword ranking and number of organic keywords, the geographic distribution of traffic, an estimation of how often the site appears in featured snippets SERPs, and other result value-adds.

-Traffic Estimate on Semrush
+Traffic Estimate On Semrush

 Semrush also has one nice feature, which is their bulk analyzer.
 Depending on your chosen plan, you can build up a list of up to 200 domains to compare all at once.
 Now, that's a lot of data to comb through (and you're probably better off just looking at your 10 or 20 closest competitors rather than 200), but it's still helpful to do it all at once from one platform.